|Print this page||

 NSPA = NATO Support & Procurement Agency (formerly referred to as NAMSA)

 1. CTR = "3-letter" Country Code Unique “3-letter” country codes published in ISO 3166-1 alpha-3 codes' list to be used within the NATO Codification System (NCS) to distinguish geographical entities, nations and countries, whenever necessary.
 Country codes present in ISO 3166-1 but not listed here are valid country codes and must be accepted.
 Note that «the Former Yugoslav Republic of Macedonia» NATO code "FYR" is explicitly different from the ISO one "MKD" cf. STANAG 1059.
-2. MOE Code - DRN 2833 These codes are also used as :
+2. MOE Code - DRN 2833 MOE Code structure: A two character alpha code, the first character of which is Z, Y, W or V These codes are also used as :

 - REFERENCE NUMBER ACTION ACTIVITY CODES (DRN 2900) ;